Issue AI Analytics for Jira

 Once generated, analytics results are stored and will appear instantly when you revisit the Issue View page for that issue.

 If automatic analytics is enabled by an administrator, the app will re-generate analytics automatically whenever the issue summary or description changes.
-Otherwise, you can manually update analytics by clicking the Re-generate button in the analytics panel—new results will only appear if the issue summary or description has changed.
+Otherwise, you can manually update analytics by clicking the Re-generate button in the analytics panel.

 AI Assistant